OgetoOndicho/E-COMMERCE-SALES-ANALYSIS-PROJECT/README.md

 ## TOOLS USED FOR PROJECT
-- Microsoft Excel: For data cleaning,analysis and reporting.
+- Microsoft Excel: For data cleaning,analysis, design of interactive dashboard and reporting.
 - Github: For project hosting.